 After a widespread natural disaster, repair costs and waiting times for restoration professionals to perform work will grow due to increased demand.
 These increased costs can sometimes cause policyholders to hit their coverage limit before all of the repairs have been completed.
 In those cases, the remaining costs will need to be covered by the home or business owner.

-According to Checchia, one of the best ways to avoid these costly mistakes is to hire a specialist to manage your claim.
+One of the best ways to avoid these costly mistakes is to hire a specialist to manage your claim.